-Corn Island Storytelling Festival Returns October 19 at Blackacre
+Corn Island Storytelling Festival Returns

 “I’ve been a storyteller all my life.
 I suppose because I grew up on the front porch of my grandmother’s country grocery store,” says Bob Thompson or Colonel Bob as he’s known.
 “Front porch in the summertime around the pot-belly stove in the wintertime” is where Bob’s grandfather told stories.

 “I was always pretty good at public speaking,” he says.

 Thompson got an engineering degree at the University of Kentucky and immediately went to work explaining engineering and speaking at big corporations.
 Thompson, author, storyteller and arts producer, spins stories from the front porches of Americana on 91.1 FM Radio and online for Louisville Saturday Mornings at 8 A.M.